outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

    To be specific, language display is divided into two aspects:

-   1. GUI (i.e. file name, menu, popup box, botton, log etc.) through *xx_YY* part.
+   1. GUI (i.e. menu, popup box, botton, log etc.).
    2. File content which is what we refer to without explicit explanation (i.e. a HTML page).
-May be default to *ZZ* part.

    Let's talk about GUI first.
 You may be confused.
 Most applications GUI use ASCII characters (i.e. popup error dialog), thus correctly displayed no matter what system locale is set.
 But applications written for Chinese like QQ use Chinese GUI by default.
 What if the author could not be bothered to offer English GUI?
 Then we have to tune system locale to Chinese.

    What if you would like more Chinese on your system GUI, which looks confortable?
 That's where *nls* and *l10n_\** (*linguas_\** will be deprecated) USEs play a role.
 Many applications supports either *nls* or *l10n*, which is the part users can control.
 The localized/translated GUI messages is stored in */usr/share/locale/<locale>/LC_MESSAGES/<package>.mo* files. *nls* installs all possible locale messages, while *l10n_\** only installs the locale message specified by USE.
-The system locale must be *LANG=zh_CN.ZZ* to let installed locale messages displayed.
+The system locale must be *LANG=zh_CN.ZZ* to let installed locale messages displayed, where ZZ charset must covers zh_CN characters (GB2312 GBK GB18030).
 If you only set sub-option *LC_CTYPE=zh_CN.ZZ*, then GUI sticks to English.

    When it comes to file content display/updating, it depends on the context.
 Client browser decodes HTM page by the *charset* tag.
 Emacs is smtart at detecting file encoding.
 Mousepad is stupid and always decode by system locale.
 And will ask for user confirmation upon failure.
 However, for Unicode-based encoding, it's easy to guess the encoding through BOM.
 Modern applications is smart at detection.
 If the application fails to detect file encoding, it may default to *ZZ* part of locale, to which many comand line tools belongs.